 What is an Internal Pen Test?

-This time in our series on the different types of penetration test, we’re covering “Internal” pen tests, otherwise known as “Internal Infrastructure” or “Internal Network” penetration tests.
-Hopefully, from our previous post you should now have some idea about penetration testing both in general and on the outside of your business (check out our first blog post on perimeter/external pen tests, if you haven’t already), and this post will explain why you might want to take a look on the inside.
+This time in our series on the different types of penetration test, we’re covering internal pen tests, otherwise known as 'internal infrastructure' or 'internal network' penetration tests.
+Hopefully, from our post on external penetration testing you should now have some idea about penetration testing both in general and on the outside of your business, and this post will explain why you might want to take a look on the inside.

 This type of pen test typically involves tapping into your network on site, so the tester(s) will need to be given access to your office similar to that of an employee.
 Alternatively, they could start in your cloud infrastructure, depending on the scope of testing and the scenario to be explored.
 Testers will then attempt to gain access to sensitive information sources or privileged user accounts which should be off-limits to them, finding ways to subvert any access controls you may have in place.

-- Brute forcing of user accounts to attempt to gain unauthorised access to machines on the network
+- Brute forcing of user accounts to attempt to gain unauthorized access to machines on the network

 - Subversion of network routers and switches to control and monitor traffic, inject weaknesses or take control of endpoints by exploiting protocols.
 For example, the Web-Proxy Auto-Discovery protocol, that normally helps computers communicate with the internet can be abused by local attackers to sniff your web traffic